Step 1: Sign-up for and Attend a Volunteer Info Night

-Before joining our volunteer team, we want to help you decide if you are a good fit for our organization and if we are a good fit for you!
-At the Info Night, you will learn about our organization, our mission and our policies.
-We will take a tour of our facility as well as provide information about our current volunteer needs and the commitment we ask from you.
+Before joining our volunteer team, we want to help you decide if our organization is a good fit for you.
+At the info night, you will learn about our organization, our mission and our policies.
+We will tour the shelter as well as provide information about our current volunteer needs and the required commitment.

-PLEASE NOTE: You must pre-register for a Volunteer Info Night.
-Space is limited to 45.
-We do not take a waiting list.
+PLEASE NOTE: You must pre-register for a volunteer info night.
+Space is limited to 45; there is not a waiting list.

 Step 2: Fee, Application and Background Check